sminq/slate/source/index.html.md

-cityId | true | City of the selected business countryId | true | Country of the selected business slotId | false | Slot for appointment.
+cityId | true | City of the selected business countryId | true | Country of the selected business slotId | false | Slot for appointment. forcePayment | false | If queue has force payment enabled groupId | false | User memeber group id, if token is being taken for family member

 ### Error codes